raphael-abreu/BadPublishers/README.md

+#

+Use it on

-# BadPublishers
+### BadPublishers

 A simple tool to search your .bib references to find possible predatory publishers or journals.
 Using the  scholarlyoa.com database

-Use it on badpublishers.herokuapp.com
+**Available at:** <a href="https://badpublishers.herokuapp.com">https://badpublishers.herokuapp.com</a>